gourav-sg/archpatterns/README.md

     3. then run the delete command in delta (which ever is the suitable command)
     4. in case we are creating athena / hive table metadata from delta that should also be updated accordingly
     5. all delta tables must have corresponding tables defined in Athena, in case they are not, then the location should be that of S3/ GCS/ HDFS
+* we should have run logs, which are basically like the payload generated before starting the actual physical implementation, this is something akin to what the domain layer should generate